AaronRobson/thinkpad-guides/README.md

 # thinkpad-guides
 ThinkPad laptop how-tos with GNU/Linux.
 This guide has been produced with a Thinkpad (Lenovo) X200 laptop from Gluglug running Trisquel.
+Various settings of the laptop may not be set up properly when you first install the Operating System or upgrade to a new LTS (Long Term Support) version.

 ## Assumptions
 1. You are running Trisquel or another Debian based distro that uses the X11 Windowing System.